isuPatches/android-wisefy/documentation/rssi.md

 int result = mWiseFy.compareSignalLevel(-35, -70);
 ```

-To get the RSSI of the first SSID matching a given regex:
+To get the RSSI of the first SSID matching a given regex:<br/><br/>
+<strong>Setting takeHighest to true will return the access point with the highest RSSI for the given SSID</strong>

 ```java
 Integer rssi = mWiseFy.getRSSI("regex for SSID", true, 3000);